-The bad news is that it is true that there are a number of techniques which allow locks to be opened without a key and without breaking them, and it is also true that there are types of locks which are particularly vulnerable to certain techniques.
-The good news though is that it is not true that there is just one technique that can open all locks … indeed, different locks require different break-in techniques.
-As we have seen, the two main types of locks on our doors are double bit locks and European cylinder locks.
+Whilst it is true that there are a number of techniques which allow locks to be opened without a key and without breaking them, it is also true that there are types of locks which are particularly vulnerable to certain techniques.
+The good news is that there is no single technique which can open all locks … on the contrary, different locks require different break-in techniques.
+As we have seen, the two main types of locks on our main doors, especially on armoured doors, are double-bit locksand European cylinder locks.
 Both have strengths and weaknesses that one needs to know in order to make the best choice.

 Let’s start with the double bit locks.
 What are their weaknesses?